abbyoung/Code-Check/README.md

 Once a page has been parsed, it gets a little extra grooming in `model.results()`.
 Report data and report error messages are stored in the database, the body text is marked up with HTML, and it's sent to the `/results` route for viewing.

 ### The Bookmarklet
-If you want to check a private/log-in required page, you'll need to use the Code Check bookmarklet (found on the index page).
+For easier on-the-go code checks, try the Code Check bookmarklet (found on the index page).
 Drag it to your bookmarks bar, and click when you've found a page to check.
 From here, the html is pulled from the document and parsed the same way.
 After storing the report data, the unique `report_id` gets sent to the `/report` view, where the relevant data is pulled and displayed.

 ## Why Code Check?
 **“The power of the Web is in its universality.